Frequently Asked Question for PLS Program

 one valid onset (not -1) in one of your runs.

-Q: Why the results I obtained using Matlab 7 can not be loaded
+Q: Why the results I obtained using Matlab 7 cannot be loaded

 under earlier version of Matlabs?